How do I make a complaint? What kind of information does the BCSC need?

 Read more about filing a complaint or contact BCSC Inquiries for assistance with making a complaint.

 Yes.
 While the BCSC would like to obtain as much contact information as possible from anyone making a complaint, we will accept anonymous complaints.
 Please consider, though, that the success of an investigation often depends on locating people with first-hand knowledge of the alleged wrongdoing.

-You can use the Report a Scam form to report your concerns about possible investment scams or visit the File a Complaint section to learn more about filing a complaint with the BCSC.
+You can use the Submit a Tip form to report your concerns about possible investment scams or visit the File a Complaint section to learn more about filing a complaint with the BCSC.

 How can I make a complaint against my dealer or advisor?